This article was updated on June 13th, 2023

 If you have high food costs, you run the risk of missing out on sales, which in turn makes your wastage levels too high.

 To work out your total food cost, take the total cost of a dish’s ingredients and divide it by the sale price.
 Compare your options for raw ingredients from different vendors and use a cloud-based POS system to monitor your inventory.
-This can help you get the best prices available.

 In the restaurant business, technology can make your entire process easier and more streamlined.
 It can seamlessly take on your front-end and back-end operations, and this gives you complete control.
 Install and use a POS system to handle orders and track inventory.